magik-sword/LLM-Project/README.md

 # Using LLMs to Determine Poetry Authorship

-This repository fine-tunes a GPT-2 model on a dataset of poems written by me and users from r/OCPoetry, then uses extracted features as inputs to a logistic regression model to determines whether a poem was written by me or by another author.
+This repository fine-tunes a GPT-2 model on a custom dataset of poems written by me and users from r/OCPoetry, then uses extracted features as inputs to a logistic regression model to determine whether a poem was written by me or by another author.

 **Disclaimer:** The original dataset used for training and validation won't be uploaded here to comply with terms of service and for the privacy of the Reddit users.
 An example of the expected format for the data and instructions for creating it will be included in this repository.

 ## Overview

 This project explores how well LLMs can generalize to new, unseen data in the form of original poetry I've written.
 A GPT-2 model with a classification head is fine-tuned on a binary labeled dataset of poems written by me and other users from r/OCPoetry.
-The embeddings of this trained model are then extracted and used as inputs in a simple logistic regression model to determine the authorship of each poem in a test based on writing style.
+The embeddings of this trained model are then extracted and used as inputs to a simple logistic regression model that determines the authorship of each poem in the test set based on writing style.
 This approach is evaluated by comparing its performance to GPT-5 on the same test set using text analysis.
-The fine-tuned GPT-2 model embeddings combined with logistic regression achieved an accuracy of 83% compared to 50% by GPT-5.
+The fine-tuned GPT-2 model embeddings combined with logistic regression achieved an accuracy of 83% compared to 50% by a baseline GPT-5 model.

 ## Summary of Work Done